wazuh/wazuh-qa/docs/tests/integration/test_fim/test_files/test_audit/test_audit_multiple_keys.md

 ## Test logic

 - The test creates audit rules with multiple keys for monitored and non monitored directories
 - Then it waits until FIM reloads the audit rules.
-This is to avoid false positives when `whodata healthcheck` events remains in the audit socket.
+This is to avoid false positives when `whodata healthcheck` events remain in the audit socket.
-- It creates files inside the specified folder and check if FIM decodes the key of the audit event.
+- It creates files inside the specified folder and checks if FIM decodes the key of the audit event.
 - If the action was performed in a monitored directory, check that the event is triggered.

 ## Checks